bubunyo/bubunyo.github.io/_posts/2025-10-17-the-day-the-internet-run-out-of-addresses.md

 ---
 In 1981, Jon Postel handed out /8 blocks like they would last forever.
 Take 16 million addresses, he said.
 We will never run out.
 MIT took one.
 So did Ford, IBM, and a few dozen others.
 By 2011, IANA gave away the last block.
 Postel had been dead for 13 years.

-This is how we got here.
-How the internet went from abundance to scarcity.
+This is a story of how we got here, how the internet went from abundance to scarcity.
 From Postel's paper notebook to IP address marketplaces.
 From end-to-end connectivity to NAT traversal hell.
 It is a story about optimism meeting reality, about choosing convenience over architecture, and about how technical debt compounds across decades.

 ## The Age of Abundance (1981-1990)